compulim/react-accent-color/README.md

 </MyButton>
 ```

-> Tips: You should always consult your designer before customizing any UI design, they may have done it intentionally.
+> Tips: You should always consult your designer before customizing any UI designs, they may have designed it intentionally.

 ### Working with glamor